cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

     Now that they use the same storage unit, we can divide them to get count.
 Since my volume size is `32768 KiB` and my block size is `4 KiB`, I can divide `32768 KiB` by `4KiB` to get `8192` which is the resulting `count`.

     If your `count` is not a whole number, ie. it contains decimal point, you would want to choose a different block size that perfectly divides your volume size.
 A good idea is to either use `1M` or `1K` for `block` size.
 This is because any number is divisible by 1.
 But any other block size that perfectly divides your volume size is okay.
+In this case you would repeat the calculation again but with a different block size

 - Determine the name of the volume